-With an average resistance rating of 35 Kg (17.5 Kg per side) and an Overhead Press rating of 56 Kg (28 Kg per side) this band has no rival!
+With an average resistance rating of 35 Kg and an Overhead Press rating of 56 Kg this band has no rival!
 It is designed for performing bicep curls, squats, rows and pull downs, and is aimed at strong individuals who find that other bands don't offer them enough of a challenge in these particular exercises.

 How the ratings work...

-A 60 Lb band will produce at least 30 Lb on each side when using a handle on both ends.
+A 21 Kg band will produce at least 10.5 Kg on each side when using a handle on both ends.
 If standing on the band, the wider apart your feet are, the higher the tension will be, every millimeter makes a difference.

-You can also attach both ends of a band to the same handle and use it like a single dumbbell, which will give you the total rating on one side of your body, e.g. 60 Lb on one arm!
+You can also attach both ends of a band to the same handle and use it like a single dumbbell, which will give you the full total rating on one side of your body, e.g. 21 Kg on one arm!

 NOTE: As with ALL exercise bands, the rating are approximate.
 When performing any routine that involves standing on a band, things such as your height, feet spacing and posture will effect the ratings.
-E.g. a taller person will achieve a higher rating, a shorter person will achieve a lower rating.
-People 4ft tall and under would obviously not be able to create much resistance unless they left a lot of resting length between their feet.
+E.g. a taller person may achieve a higher rating, a shorter person may achieve a lower rating.
+This however can be compensated for by increasing or decreasing the amount of band between your feet, or standing further away from / closer to the anchor point.

 ElastiTone Versus Other Big Brands